amahdavid/SportsAI/readMe.md

 - **pypdf**: for pdf files
 - **llama**-**index**: for setting up the whole agent
 - **python**-**dotenv**: for loading into environment variable files
+- Had to install this library to update prompts: pip install llama-index-experimental

 ### Downloading Data Source
 Get your Data set of choice